Tame fields, Graded Rings and Finite Complete Sequences of Key Polynomials: Complete sequences of key polynomials

 We denote by $\Psi_m$ the set of all key polynomials for $\nu$ of degree $m\geq 1$.
 We will say that $\Psi_m$ \textit{admits a maximum} (with respect to $\nu$) if $\nu(\Psi_m):=\{\nu(Q)\mid Q\in \Psi_m\}$ admits a maximal element.

-The following proposition is a first step in order to prove one of our main results.
+The following proposition is the key that allows us to prove our main result.
 It says that a finite complete sequence of key polynomials exists if and only if there are no \textit{limit key polynomials} for $\nu$ (in the sense of \cite{josneiKeyPolyPropriedades}).
-In the sequence, we prove two of our main results.

 \begin{Prop} Let $(L\mid K, v)$ be a simple algebraic extension and let $\nu$ be the valuation on $K[x]$ defined in (\ref{eqInducedVal}).
 Then $\nu$ admits a finite complete sequence of key polynomials if and only if for every $m\geq 1$ either $\Psi_m$ is empty or it admits a maximum. \end{Prop}